rabinpoudyal/rasa/docs/dialogue-elements/completing-tasks.rst

        - ( Thanks.
 Do you know what your credit score is?

-See :ref:`conditional-logic` for details on how to use forms to implement business logic.
+See :ref:`forms` for details on how to use forms to implement business logic.

 Contextual Questions
 --------------------